d12frosted/elpa-mirror/gnu/consult-readme.txt

   :description: Feature requests and pull requests
   :end:

-Consult is intended to be a community effort, please participate in the discussions.
-Contributions are welcome, but it is recommended to discuss potential contributions first.
+Consult is a community effort, please participate in the discussions.
+Contributions are welcome, but you may want to discuss potential contributions first.
 Since this package is part of [[http://elpa.gnu.org/packages/consult.html][GNU ELPA]] contributions require a copyright assignment to the FSF.

 If you have a proposal, take a look at the [[https://github.com/consult/issues][Consult issue tracker]] and the [[https://github.com/minad/consult/issues/6][Consult wishlist]].
 There exists a rich set of prior feature discussions.
 You can contribute to the [[https://github.com/minad/consult/wiki][Consult wiki]], in case you want to share small configuration or command snippets.

-* Acknowledgements
+* Acknowledgments
   :properties:
   :description: Contributors and Sources of Inspiration
   :end: